logto-io/logto/packages/connector-smtp/README.md

 # SMTP connector

 The SMTP (Simple Mail Transfer Protocol) is an internet standard communication protocol for electronic mail transmission.
-Mail servers and other message transfer agents use SMTP to send and receive mail messages.
+Mail servers and other message transfer agents use SMTP to send and receive messages.

 ## Set up SMTP connector

-As SMTP is a transmission protocol, is not exclusive to some specific email service providers, but can work with all email service providers.
+SMTP is a transmission protocol that is not exclusive to some specific email service providers but can work with all providers.

-Logto Team provides Aliyun direct mail connector and SendGrid mail connector, we now give guides on how to use SMTP connector to send emails with these providers.
+Logto Team provides Aliyun direct mail connector and SendGrid mail connector, and we now offer guides on how to use SMTP connector to send emails with these providers.

 ### Integrating with SendGrid SMTP API

-In the very beginning, we assume that you already have a SendGrid account, if not, go to https://app.sendgrid.com/ to register a new account.
+Initially, we assume that you already have a SendGrid account.
+If not, go to https://app.sendgrid.com/ to register a new account.

-You can find step by step guide on [Integrating with the SMTP API](https://docs.sendgrid.com/for-developers/sending-email/integrating-with-the-smtp-api).
+You can find a step-by-step guide on [Integrating with the SMTP API](https://docs.sendgrid.com/for-developers/sending-email/integrating-with-the-smtp-api).

-Verified senders and their details can be accessed on the [_Sender Management_ page](https://mc.sendgrid.com/senders).
+Developers can access _Verified senders' details_ on the [_Sender Management_ page](https://mc.sendgrid.com/senders).

 After going through the guide, your connector JSON should look like this: